 - When a new person is elected or appointed to the position.

-Please note: The legislative clerk or secretary must retain ROAs and any subsequent recertifications for at least 30 years and provide full and complete copies to the Office of the State Comptroller upon request.
+Please note: ROAs do not generally need to be submitted to NYSLRS, however, the legislative clerk or secretary must retain ROAs and any subsequent recertifications for at least 30 years and provide full and complete copies to the Office of the State Comptroller upon request.